CIRS: Chronic Inflammatory Response Syndrome

 CIRS, or chronic inflammatory response syndrome, is a complex and progressive illness that is triggered by exposure to biotoxins such as mold.
 It can cause a cascade of inflammation, hormonal changes, and other symptoms in the body, and it is more common than you might think.

 With a practice in Florida, I know a thing or two about biotoxin illness.
 Mold is everywhere.
 But, Florida is not the only place where mold resides.
 And, mold is not the only biotoxin that can make you sick.
 Below I will walk you through this complex and sometimes debilitating illness.
-Please feel free to skip to the sections by clicking the links below:

 What is CIRS?